srinadh99/AstroML-Datasets/README.md

 # AstroML-Datasets

+## A unified benchmark of 100 physics & astronomy datasets.

 **AstroML-Datasets** enables **introductory-level machine learning tasks** across **physics and astronomy** domains.
 It is designed to help students and early researchers from physics and astrophysics backgrounds explore real-world datasets using basic machine learning techniques.

 ---